 Get Your Overweight Pup Into Shape: A Guide

-Does your pooch have a noticeable waist?
+Does your furry friend have a noticeable waist?
 Is it difficult to feel its ribs?
 Humans aren’t the only ones struggling with weight problems.
-Our furballs can carry too much weight on their four legs, too.
+Our fur balls can carry too much weight on their four legs, too.
 As you could imagine, the negative health impacts for a doggo are the same as for humans.
-While it’s not always easy to control weight (especially during these uncertain times), it’s up to you as a responsible owner to get your pooch back on track.
+While it’s not always easy to control weight (especially during these uncertain times), it’s up to you as a responsible owner to get your dog back on track.
 To help you out, we’ve put together this handy guide with dog weight loss tips so that you can get your overweight pup into shape without them feeling deprived.

 How Do Dogs Get Overweight?